Kitware/itk-vtk-viewer/doc/content/config/index.md

 configuration that has the same major version.
 The minor version indicates supported configuration entries.

+### xyLowerLeft

+When viewing the Z slice, the X-Y plane, is the origin in the lower left or upper left?

 ### containerStyle

 CSS style of the container (`div`) for the viewer.